- Blackberries are a healthy snack for dogs, but should be given in moderation.

 Blueberries contain anthocyanins, which are powerful antioxidants found in the family of purple, red and blue foods.
 They fight the free radicals that cause oxidative damage to cells, contain anti-inflammatory and antibacterial properties, and take care of Baxter’s cognitive functions all along his.
 So if you’re looking for a healthy snack for your dog, give him some blueberries!
 He’ll love you for it.

-- Calcium help to maintain strong bones, healthy teeth, and sturdy muscles.
+- Calcium helps to maintain strong bones, healthy teeth, and sturdy muscles.

 - Copper can prevent anemia.